flab-yehyafarhat/Reading-Group/Optimization/README.md

 that improve with the number of training problems and number of iterations simultaneously.
 We further apply our method to three real-time applications and observe that, by learning good warm-starts, we are able to significantly reduce the number of iterations required to obtain high-quality solutions.

+# Fast, Differentiable and Sparse Top-k: a Convex Analysis Perspective
+The top-k operator returns a k-sparse vector, where the non-zero values correspond to the k largest values of the input.
+Unfortunately, because it is a discontinuous function, it is difficult to incorporate in neural networks trained end-to-end with backpropagation.
+Recent works have considered differentiable relaxations, based either on regularization or perturbation techniques.
+However, to date, no approach is fully differentiable and sparse.
+In this paper, we propose new differentiable and sparse top-k operators.
+We view the top-k operator as a linear program over the permutahedron, the convex hull of permutations.
+We then introduce a p-norm regularization term to smooth out the operator, and show that its computation can be reduced to isotonic optimization.
+Our framework is significantly more general than the existing one and allows for example to express top-k operators that select values in magnitude.
+On the algorithmic side, in addition to pool adjacent violator (PAV) algorithms, we propose a new GPU/TPU-friendly Dykstra algorithm to solve isotonic optimization problems.
+We successfully use our operators to prune weights in neural networks, to fine-tune vision transformers, and as a router in sparse mixture of experts.